EchoKV: Efficient KV Cache Compression via Similarity-Based Reconstruction

 To fully train the lightweight network and ensure the usability of the reconstructed cache, we employ a two-stage training strategy to progressively enhance the performance of EchoKV. \paragraph{Reconstruction loss.} In the initialization stage, we directly employ the reconstruction MSE loss computed on the corresponding Key-Value pairs for training.
 This can be formulated as:

 In this phase, we strive for a faithful reconstruction of the KV cache, which serves as a robust weight initialization for the subsequent training stage.
 However, we observe that relying solely on reconstruction yields suboptimal performance in long-context scenarios (as detailed in \S \ref{sec:loss}).
-We hypothesize that this limitation stems from the absence of attention computation factors during the training process.
+We attribute this limitation to the fact that pure reconstruction loss does not directly optimize the downstream attention output.
 Consequently, we proceed to a second training stage to further refine the network under actual attention mechanisms.

-\paragraph{Attention loss.} Formally, the reconstructed Key and Value matrices for the $j$-th layer in the $i$-th group are recovered by concatenating the retained local features and the predicted features, followed by reshaping them back to the original KV layout:
+\paragraph{Attention loss.} Formally, the reconstructed Key and Value representations for the $i$-th layer within the $k$-th group are obtained by concatenating the retained local features and the predicted features, followed by reshaping them back to the original KV layout: